oregon coast

 Cape Meares

-The old-growth forests of coastal Oregon contain incredible groves of Sitka Spruce, a tree who natural range hugs the ocean.
-Cape Meares is a small headland on the northern coast with two famous spruces among the many that call his place home.
+The old-growth forests of coastal Oregon contain incredible groves of Sitka spruce, a tree whose natural range hugs the ocean.
+Cape Meares is a small headland on the northern coast with two famous spruces among the many that call this place home.

-Octopus Tree is a 300-year old, tentacled spruce with several long branches reaching up to the sky.
-It has a circumference of more than 45 feet and its odd shape gave it the status of Oregon state heritage tree.
+The Octopus Tree is a 300-year-old, tentacled spruce with several long branches reaching up to the sky.
+It has a circumference of more than 45 feet, and its odd shape gave it the status of an Oregon state heritage tree.

 Octopus Tree